bromccann/bro.js/README.md

 bro.js
 ======

-Hint, Lint an all That Shit
+Hint, Lint and all That Shit